blogabe/homebrew-xplanet/README.md

   --without-gui only supports command line usage (skinnier install)
 ```

 The above two install commands will build from source, but will still install the dependencies as bottles due to Homebrew changes.
-Install with the below command ff you want to ensure all dependencies are also built from source:
+Install with the below command if you want to ensure all dependencies are also built from source:

 ```
 brew install --build-from-source `brew deps -n --include-build --include-requirements --include-optional xplanetfx | grep -v ':'`